chrishah/docker-intro/README.md

 # docker-intro

-A short introduction to using Docker for Bioinformatics
+# A short introduction to using Docker for Bioinformatics

-__Disclaimer__: Parts of the sessions below were inspired and indeed reuse examples from the Cyverse documentation (Release 0.2.0; March 05, 2020; <a href="https://learning.cyverse.org/_/downloads/foss-2020/en/latest/pdf/" title="Cyverse documentation pdf" target="_blank" >pdf</a>).
+## Prerequisites

 The following sessions assumes that you have Docker running on your computer (we tested with Docker version 18.09.7, build 2d0083d).